Leave of Absence and Withdrawal

 DKU is monitoring news and developments of the Covid-19 outbreak closely.
 For health advice, situation reports and the latest travel advice, use the following resources:

 World Health Organization Q&A on Coronavirus Situation (English)

 CDC Frequently Asked Questions on Covid-19

 How does DKU ensure the health and safety of its students?
 What kind of medical care is available to me if I become sick at DKU (whether from coronavirus or another illness)?

 DKU students have access to an on-campus health clinic for health management, medical consultation and 24/7 on-call nurse for emergency support.
 International students enroll in the International SOS medical insurance plan.
-There are several local hospitals in the Kunshan area, an international hospital nearby in Suzhou, as well as access to medical specialists in Shanghai.
+There are several local hospitals in the Kunshan area, an international hospital nearby in Suzhou, and access to medical specialists in Shanghai.

-What will happen if I begin classes at DKU in the fall, and the coronavirus resurfaces and all students have to be evacuated?
+What will happen if Covid-19 resurfaces in China after I begin classes at DKU in the fall?

 DKU has contingency measures in place to ensure the health and safety of our students as our top priority.
 Our contingency plans also ensure the continuity of the academic program.
-In the unlikely event that the campus needed to close again in the future, we would utilize alternative modes and locations for temporary delivery of courses.
+In the unlikely event that the campus needs to close again, we would utilize alternative modes and locations for temporary delivery of courses.